-The Edna W. Lawrence Nature Lab at RISD, Fleet Library at RISD, and Synergetics Collaborative are pleased to announce the 6th Biennial Design Science Symposium: Inclusive Narratives from Nature, an event exploring multiple approaches to sustainable/nature-inspired making, community development, and other work that facilities a holistic relationship with nature and natural systems.
+The Edna W. Lawrence Nature Lab at RISD, Fleet Library at RISD, and Synergetics Collaborative hosted the 6th Biennial Design Science Symposium: Inclusive Narratives from Nature, an event that explored multiple approaches to sustainable/nature-inspired making, community development, and other work that facilities a holistic relationship with nature and natural systems.

-This upcoming event will showcase how, through multiple cultural lenses, the design science framework can address the complex, real world problems we face today.
-It aims to incorporate various cultural perspectives, knowledge systems, ways of relating to nature and creative problem solving.
+This event showcased how, through multiple cultural lenses, the design science framework can address the complex, real world problems we face today.
+It aimed to incorporate various cultural perspectives, knowledge systems, ways of relating to nature and creative problem solving.

 Ways of Knowing,

 Equitable Technology, and

 Documentation of the 2019 symposium will be made available soon.

 Below are highlights from previous symposia

 From the upcoming symposium workshop "ORCoD: Saving the Ocean environment using a small dome for a big problem."
 Workshop includes the construction of two domes, the 'buckyball' and a 2-v geodesic dome.
 Thomas T. K. Zung & Joseph Clinton.

 Dennis Dreher's Garden Party (detail view), wire and glass marbles, from the upcoming exhibition "Space Weaving" curated by Amy Leitdke